Robdboer/Multilingual-Feature-Extractors-Study/raw_data/README.md

 # Data Preprocessing

-## Introduction
+##Introduction

-Before the raw data can be used in the simulation study, it must undergo preprocessing.
-This involves cleaning, transforming, and organizing the data to make it suitable for the study.
+Before the raw data is ready for use in the simulation study, it needs to be fetched and undergo preprocessing.
+This involves retrieving the data from the source, cleaning it, transforming it into a suitable format, and organizing it for effective use in the simulations.

-## Steps
+##Steps

+1. Data Retrieval: First, fetch the data by running the `get_data.bat` file in the `scripts` directory.
+This script uses datahugger to download the data from the provided DOI or data source.
+The data will be stored as `C.Hamilton Songs Systematic Review data.csv` in the `data` folder.

-1. Open the Jupyter notebook named `Preprocess_Hamilton_Raw.ipynb` found in the scripts directory.
+2. Access Preprocessing Notebook: After fetching the data, locate the Jupyter notebook `Preprocess_Hamilton_Raw.ipynb` in the `scripts` directory.

-2. Run all cells in the notebook.
-This will execute the preprocessing operations on the raw data.
+3. Run Notebook: Execute all the cells in the notebook.
+This will perform the necessary preprocessing operations on the raw data.

-3. After processing, new data files are generated and automatically stored in the data folders of each respective simulation directory.
+4. Data Storage: After the data has been processed, the newly formatted data files are automatically saved in the data folders for each respective simulation directory.

-This ensures that the data is in the correct format and is readily available for the simulation stage of our study.
+Following these steps ensures that your data is appropriately prepared and in the correct format for use in the simulation stage of the study.
+These guidelines help maintain consistency and accuracy in the simulation results.